brietsparks/normalized-reducer/README.md

 Note:
 - if an entity with the `id` does not exist, then the action will be ignored
-- if relational attributes are in the `data`, then they will be ignored; to update relational data, use the `attach` and `detach` action creators.
+- if relational attributes are in the `data`, then they will be ignored; to update relational data, use the `attach` and `detach` action-creators.
 - if no `method` option is provided, then it will default to a patch (partial update)

 Example: